Vice President, Vehicle Technology

 University of Michigan

-Dr. Kon-Well Wang is the Stephen P. Timoshenko Professor and Tim Manganello/BorgWarner Department Chair of Mechanical Engineering at the University of Michigan.
-He received his Ph.D. degree from the University of California at Berkeley in 1985, worked at the General Motors Research Labs as a Senior Research Engineer, and then started his academic career as an Assistant Professor at the Pennsylvania State University in 1988.
+Dr. Kon-Well Wang is the Stephen P. Timoshenko Professor of Mechanical Engineering at the University of Michigan (U-M), and has been the Department Chair of Mechanical Engineering at U-M from 2008 to 2018.
+He has also been the Division Director of the Division of Engineering Education and Centers at the National Science Foundation for two years (2019-2020).
+He received his Ph.D. degree from the University of California, Berkeley in 1985, worked at the General Motors Research Labs as a Senior Research Engineer, and then started his academic career as an Assistant Professor at the Pennsylvania State University in 1988.

 Professor Wang’s main technical interests are in structural dynamics and controls.
 His work has cross-linked disciplines and created emerging new directions in the field via exploring piezoelectric circuitry networks, bio-inspired bistable & metastable metastructures, fluidic cellular-composites and origami, and nano-composites.
 Professor Wang is a Fellow of the ASME, the Institute of Physics (IOP), and the American Association for the Advancement of Science (AAAS).
 He has received numerous awards for his achievements in research, education, and leadership.

 Chief Innovation Officer